Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Proof of Lemma

 \end{lemma}

-The inequality of Lemma \ref{lem-oracle-not-too-bad} says that with positive oracle parameter, the effective noise parameter $\tau$ at solutions to (\ref{fixed-pt-prior-finite}) cannot be too big.
+The inequality of Lemma \ref{lem-oracle-not-too-bad} says solutions to \eqref{fixed-pt-prior-finite} cannot be too big when either $\delta > 1$, $\gamma > 0$, or $\rho$ is strongly convex.
 The next lemma establishes --under certain additional restrictions-- the reverse inequality at a value of $\tau$ which is not too small.